Loading...

 Scenario

 A user reports that cron jobs are not being executed properly.
 You must inspect cron service logs, pull the most recent high-signal messages with context, filter for failures, and confirm where persistent logs live on disk.
-To close the loop, you will identify how log rotation is invoked and where per-service rotation policies are stored.
+To close the loop, identify how log rotation is invoked and where per-service rotation policies are stored.

 Operator context